Common household items can be dangerous for your pets.

 - Yeast dough

-If your dog consumes any of the above foods or you suspect other poisoning, immediately seek veterinary care at your closest animal hospital.
+If your dog consumes any of the above foods or you suspect other poisonings, immediately seek veterinary care at your closest animal hospital.

-- Cocoa mulch.
-Pets are attracted to the chocolatey aroma, but the ingredients in cocoa mulch can be deadly if ingested.
+- Cocoa mulch: Pets are attracted to the chocolaty aroma, but the ingredients in cocoa mulch can be deadly if ingested.